YoinkBird/cyclesafe/report/report.md

 @TODO: fill in from featdef.py in [data description report appendix](#appendix-data-description-report), add excerpt with relevant data here
 -->

-Routing Data: The Google Maps routing data is in json format and contains several fields meant for consumption by the Google Maps display API.
+**Routing Data**: The Google Maps routing data is in json format and contains several fields meant for consumption by the Google Maps display API.
 A subset of the routing data corresponds to a subset of the crash data.

 <!--